-Used in the aerospace, automotive, power generation and oil and gas industries, Curtiss-Wright’s thermal spray coating services include HVOF (High Velocity Oxy-Fuel), plasma, flame and arc spray coatings which produce a cost effective and high performing finish that protects components from heat, wear, corrosion, fatigue and oxidation.
+Used in the aerospace, automotive, power generation and oil and gas industries, Curtiss-Wright’s thermal coatings include HVOF (High Velocity Oxy-Fuel), plasma, flame and arc spray coatings which produce a cost effective and high performing finish that protects metal components from heat, wear, corrosion, fatigue and oxidation.
 HVOF (High Velocity Oxy-Fuel) Coatings are a viable alternative for hard chrome plating.

-Damaged and worn parts such as gas and steam turbines can be repaired to original specification.
+Our thermal coatings can repair damaged and worn components – such as gas and steam turbines – to original specification.

-There are a number of benefits in using thermal spray technology over more traditional coating methods and these include:
+There are a number of benefits in using thermal coating technology over more traditional coating methods and these include:

 Powder particles (typically 1 to 50 microns) are heated to a molten or semi-molten state and are propelled at high velocity, using kinetic energy formed from a gas stream, onto the surface and forms a splat.

 This splat then contracts as it cools forming a bond with the surface.

 Each splat deposited builds up in layers to the required thickness and density.

 GPXD 2005 WC,17Co

 GPXD 8001 Al Bronze Wire